KrupinSA/space_photos_to_instagram/README.md

 # space_photos_to_instagram
-Uploads photos of spacex launches and photos of the Hubble telescope to instograms using public API.
+Uploads photos of spacex launches and photos of the Hubble telescope to instagram using public API.

 ### How to install